 Getting Started

-If you’re new to Gephi, then these guides are for you.
+New to Gephi?
+These guides are for you.
 The following pages should introduce you to the Gephi project, basic features and installation.

 Gephi is really easy to handle if you learn the basics.
-Let's follow this tutorial to quickly manage the main features!
+Let's follow these tutorials to quickly manage the main features!

 Datasets